Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/1852affa-ddb2-4494-a6ca-6f81ca6f6328)

-### Version 3.5 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+### Version 3.6 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+Bug fixes and code improvements:
+- Crash bug from version 3.5 fixed
+- Last TEF source and Switch Theme selection are restored upon restart
+- Menu selection for Sound, Vibration, and RT is restored when rotating the display
-- Pi-Code 0000 is now being processed
+- CSV query is now performed every time Auto Log is started
-- The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## Installation notes: